giusbianco/rustlings-solutions/README.md

  The solutions concern rustlings version 5.6.1.

- Have a good job, rastceans!
+ Have a good job, rustaceans!